swiftlang/swift-evolution/proposals/NNNN-enforce-exclusive-access-to-memory.md

 complex example, that could even lead to the underlying data being copied unnecessarily.

-In the above example, we've made the potentially-overlapping accesses obvious, but they don't have to be.
+In the above examples, we've made the potentially-overlapping accesses obvious, but they don't have to be.
 For example, here is another method that takes a closure as an argument: